11 Walks to Do in Canterbury and Where to Reward Yourself After

 Reward: Little River Café and Gallery

-The Packhorse Hut is a favourite among Cantabrians.
-The two-hour intermediate walk offers spectacular views of Lyttelton Harbour and is an excellent option for kids.
+The Packhorse Hut is another favourite among Cantabrians.
+The 2-hour intermediate walk offers spectacular views of Lyttelton Harbour and is a great walk for kids.
 Walking along paddocks and into pine forest, trampers emerge to discover volcanic rock formations and more stunning harbour views.
-The hut itself is adorable, too, so pack a snack!

-After that climb, you’ll need to refuel at the Little River Café and Gallery, an adorable little café with something for everyone.
-From expertly made coffees to delicious cabinet food, you can grab and go or sit and stay to enjoy the lovely courtyard and bustling environment.
+After that climb, you’ll need to refuel at the Little River Cafe and Gallery, an adorable little cafe with something for everyone.
+From good coffees to delicious cabinet food, you can grab-and-go or settle into the lovely courtyard and enjoy the bustling environment.
 If you’ve got a sweet tooth, be sure to check out their selection of classic kiwi desserts, like lamingtons and ginger slices.

 Walk: Emily Falls & Rata Falls Tracks

-What’s a tramp in New Zealand without a few waterfalls?
-This kid-friendly trail walks along the Rata Stream - crossing a few times, so expect wet feet! - and offers not one but two waterfall vistas.
-Listed as a leisurely walk with an expected round trip time of two hours, walkers will clock 3km for the day.
+There’s something undeniably enchanting about stumbling upon waterfalls along your native bush walk.
+This kid-friendly trail walks along the Rata Stream (with a few crossings so expect wet feet!) and offers not one, but two magnificent waterfall vistas.
+Listed as an easy walk with an expected time of 2 hours return, walkers will clock 3km for the day.
 Located in the Peel Forest Scenic Reserve, you’ll feel worlds away from the hustle and bustle of city life.

 Mt Somers on a sunny day.

-For those keen for a longer tramp, Mount Somers is an excellent choice.
-Climbing steeply up the mountainside, you’ll be rewarded with 360 views of the surrounding mountain range and the coastal plains.
-Department of Conservation estimates this track takes about five hours one way, and less going down, so plan ahead.
-Mount Somers is an advanced track and can be difficult to summit in the winter, so be sure to bring crampons and mountaineering experience if you’re skilled, or stick to a less tricky track!
+For those keen for a longer, challenging tramp, Mount Somers is an excellent choice.
+Climbing steeply up the mountainside, you’ll be rewarded with 360 views of the surrounding mountain range and coastal plains.
+Taking about 5 hours one way, and less going down, this is an advanced track with rough, uneven terrain that’s best suited to experienced trampers.

 Kea Point Track in Canterbury on a sunny day.